 - Deborah Velazquez, President, Altman Foundation

-- Nicole Melwood (Moderator), Director, Commonfund
+- Nicole Melwood (Presenter), Director, Commonfund

 Who should attend?

 Designed for executives, trustees, and investment committee members, this session creates space for shared learning, candid dialogue, and actionable insights to help foundations navigate complexity while staying grounded in purpose.
-What to expect: presentation followed by breakouts.
+What to expect: presentation followed by discussions.

 How do I sign up?